By: Marilyn L. Davis

 - Let people know who you are

-What Do You Want Them To Know?
+Think About What Do You Want Them To Know

 I struggled with a tagline for my other blog, From Addict 2 Advocate.
 I knew that I had fundamental beliefs about addiction and recovery – that healing from addiction is more than just not using drugs or alcohol.
 It’s heart-healing, forgiving ourselves and others, and finding ways to become a better person in our recovery.
 I believe that we have to thoroughly review our past, preferably in writing, to understand our self-destructive patterns.
-I believe that people need support and encouragement to heal from their addictions, also.
+People need support and encouragement to heal from their addictions, also.
 While all of that is true, it’s too long for a tagline, so I spent some time and reflected on what were my core beliefs, and realized I could sum it up in six words.

 Writing, and Recovery Heals the Heart

 Now, readers have a fairly good idea of what they will find on my blog – writings about recovery.
 Is it the most original?
 Maybe not, but it does sum up my philosophy, and frankly, it works.
 So if you’re struggling to find your tag line, ask yourself:

 - How can I set the blog apart from similar sites?

 - What are my beliefs or ideas about my content and blog?